Brill-Noether reconstruction of index one prime Fano threefolds: Derived categories

 \section{Derived categories}

-In this section, we collect some useful facts/results about semiorthogonal decompositions.
-Background on triangulated categories and derived categories of coherent sheaves can be found in \cite{huybrechts2006fourier}, for example.
-From now on, let $\D^b(X)$ denote the bounded derived category of coherent sheaves on $X$, and for $E, F \in \D^b(X)$, define
+In this section, we collect several useful facts and results concerning semiorthogonal decompositions.
+Background on triangulated categories and derived categories of coherent sheaves can be found, for example, in \cite{huyb-book-FM}.
+From now on, $\Db(X)$ denotes the bounded derived category of coherent sheaves on a variety $X$.
+For $E,F\in\Db(X)$, we set